 top of page

-Rechargeable Batteries
+Batteries

-Rechargeable Battery Facts
+Rechargeable and Lithium Battery Facts

-• Rechargeable batteries contain toxic heavy metals such as lead, nickel, cadmium, and mercury that are harmful to the environment and pose human health hazards.
+• Rechargeable batteries contain toxic heavy metals such as lead, nickel, cadmium, and mercury

 • The above image box shows typical equipment and electronic devices that use rechargeable batteries.

 • The Rechargeable Battery Recycling Corporation* (RBRC) offers Call2Recycle for free disposal of rechargeable batteries and cell phones for businesses and individuals.
-Businesses can support battery recycling by sponsoring* a dropoff box for free.

 • More recycling information can be found on the Community Resources and Links page.